 Inmates can receive personal and legal correspondence.
 There is no restriction on the number of letters sent or received.
-Inmates may not receive books or magazines in the mail.
+Inmates may not receive books in the mail UNLESS the book comes directly from the publisher through the U.S. Postal Service.
 C.O.D. and postage-due mail will not be accepted.
 Money sent in the form of a cashier’s check or money order will be held and deposited into the inmate’s financial account.
 Cash and personal checks will not be accepted.
 Incoming mail will be opened and checked for contraband.
 Sexually explicit items are prohibited.
 Illegal items discovered in the inmate’s incoming mail will be seized.
 The inmate and the sender will be notified if the item is seized.
 Both parties are subject to criminal charges for any illegal items discovered in the inmate’s incoming mail.
 Any item sent to an inmate that is not accepted in the ADC and is not illegal will be returned to sender.
 If a letter has one item enclosed that is considered contraband, the entire envelope and contents will be returned.
 A notification of mail return will be sent to both the sender and the inmate if an item is not allowed into the ADC.

 Items commonly RETURNED by the ADC include:

 - Letters or envelopes with lipstick or any type of stain or liquid mark on them